flatironinstitute/nemos/docs/quickstart.md

 Respecting the scikit-learn API will allow us to access their powerful pipeline and cross-validation machinery.
 All of this, while relying on JAX in the backend for code efficiency (GPU-acceleration).

-For example, if we would like to tune the critical hyper-parameter `regularization_strenght`, we could easily run a `K-Fold` cross-validation using `scikit-learn`.
+For example, if we would like to tune the critical hyper-parameter `regularizer_strength`, we could easily run a `K-Fold` cross-validation using `scikit-learn`.

 ```python